StuvaScript/StuvaScript/README.md

 }
 ```

-&nbsp;&nbsp;Trading in my work boots for a comfy chair, I made the career jump from the brewing industry to embark on a new journey into the world of technology.
+&nbsp;&nbsp;From IPA’s to API’s, I made the jump from the brewing industry into full-stack web development with a curiosity-driven, hands-on approach to learning.

-&nbsp;&nbsp;As an autodidact, I have a real hunger for picking up different front-end tools & technologies.
-You'll find me in the mix of Portland's vibrant tech scene participating in various web dev groups.
-I'm all about collaboration and communication and I'm ready to dive in, bring my positive energy, and keep growing in this dynamic field!
+&nbsp;&nbsp;I’m a self-taught developer with a strong appetite for picking up new tools and technologies, and you’ll often find me plugged into Portland’s Silicon Forest tech community through local web dev groups.
+I enjoy working with others, keeping communication clear and constructive, and building things thoughtfully.
+I’m always eager to keep growing in this fast-moving field.

-&nbsp;&nbsp;In my free time, I enjoy creating music, indulging in fine Belgian beer, and honing my skills at the local rock climbing gym.
+&nbsp;&nbsp; Outside of coding, I enjoy making music, relaxing by the river, and challenging myself at the local rock climbing gym.

 ---